Once again, Weitz & Luxenberg has been listed by U.S. News & World Report as one of the 2023 Best Law Firms in the United…

 Lung cancer is the leading cause of cancer deaths, killing more people than colon, breast, and prostate cancers combined.(2)

-It was estimated that doctors would diagnose about 220,000 new lung cancer cases in 2016.
-About 9% to 15% of lung cancers are caused by occupational exposures to carcinogens, including asbestos.(3)
+It is estimated that nearly 240,000 new lung cancer cases will be diagnosed in 2023.(3) About 9% to 15% of lung cancers are caused by occupational exposures to carcinogens, including asbestos.(4)

-People who work or have worked with and around asbestos are many times more likely to die of lung cancer, according to studies of asbestos-exposed workers.(4) Overall, the more a person is exposed to asbestos, the higher the risk of lung cancer.
-This increased risk is seen with the inhalation of all forms of asbestos fibers
+People who work or have worked with and around asbestos are many times more likely to die of lung cancer, according to studies of asbestos-exposed workers.(5) Overall, the more a person is exposed to asbestos, the higher the risk of lung cancer.
+This increased risk is seen with the inhalation of all forms of asbestos fibers.

 Most cases of lung cancer in asbestos workers occur at least 15 years after first contact with asbestos.
 Workplaces where employees may have been heavily exposed to asbestos include places where insulation is used, brake and clutch repair shops, and shipyards.
 Asbestos may also be found in cement, roofing materials, pipe covering, gaskets, and brake linings.
 Some older buildings, schools, and homes may contain asbestos, too.